AlcipPopa/InboundKafkaIntegration/README.md

-Example of Kafka Consumer in Spring Boot
+Example of Kafka Consumer in Spring Boot Integration

 Remember to modify "application.yaml" file with your options.